boryspaulewicz/bhsdtr/Readme.md

-factors (such as subjects or items) is invalid, because the resulting estimates are biased (see [this paper](http://rouder.psyc.missouri.edu/sites/default/files/morey-jmp-zROC-2008_0.pdf) by Morey, Pratte, and Rouder for a demonstration, or see our paper linked below for an even more striking demonstration).
+factors (such as subjects or items) is invalid, because the resulting estimates are biased (see [this paper](http://rouder.psyc.missouri.edu/sites/default/files/morey-jmp-zROC-2008_0.pdf) by Morey, Pratte, and Rouder for a demonstration, or see our [paper](http://dx.doi.org/10.23668/psycharchives.2725) for an even more striking demonstration).
 The only way to avoid this problem in the general case is to model the (possibly correlated) effects of all the relevant random grouping factors.